yyle88/yyle88/LOCALE-MENU.md

 ## Language Support

-If you couldn't find your desired language or wish to add a new language, please submit an [ISSUE](https://github.com/yyle88/yyle88/issues) or open a [MERGE REQUEST](https://github.com/yyle88/yyle88/pulls) to this project.
+If you couldn't find your desired language or wish to add a new language, please submit an [ISSUE](https://github.com/yyle88/yyle88/issues) or open a [MERGE/PULL-REQUEST](https://github.com/yyle88/yyle88/pulls) to this project.

 We will process your suggestions as soon as possible and incorporate new language support into the project!